A Legacy of Compassion

 If you have any questions or would like to discuss charitable gift options for you and your family, please contact us directly, without any obligation, and we will be happy to speak with you or send you information that you can discuss with your estate planner or accountant.

-The Myrtle Legacy Society
+The Booth Legacy Society

 Gifts by Will or Living Trust: Include a bequest to Volunteers of America in your will or trust (designate a specific dollar amount, a percentage or a share of the remainder), leaving a legacy without affecting your cashflow during your lifetime.